 - Curricula Concepts Inc. is offering the following training sessions online via Zoom for families and educators in partnership with Child Care Connections.
 Pre-registration is required.
 If the participant must cancel for any reason, please let us know as soon as possible.
 Parents who are part of the CCAMPIS program are required to participate in training and will receive a certificate of completion for their participation.
 This counts as the educational parent/family support workshops.

-- Here is the link to the training calendar: https://curriculaconcepts.com/calendar/
+- Here is the link to the training registration (at the bottom of the linked page): https://curriculaconcepts.com/training

 Frequently Asked Questions